TangXu-Group/Hyperspectral-Images-Classification/MICF-Net/README.md

 # SPTNet-NTLA

-This repository provides the code for the method in our paper '**Spatial Pooling Transformer Network and Noise-Tolerant Learning for Noisy Hyperspectral Image Classification**'.
+This repository provides the code for the method in our paper '**Multiple Information Collaborative Fusion Network for Joint Classification of Hyperspectral and LiDAR Data**'.
 (TGRS2024)

 ![本地路径](flowchart.png )